Meet our new CEO: Allen Debes

 Mark OrttungCEO, Nexient

-Unlike consumer-goods companies, most software development organizations can release products with no physical item to manufacture.
+Unlike consumer-goods companies, most software development firms can release products with no physical item to manufacture.
 One of the main aims of DevOps is to release software faster.
 So, DevOps adopters must prioritize the product, while listening for shakeups in the market.
 If you take too long on a project, the product it created might already be obsolete by the time the software is available to the consumer.
 With a product mindset, the business stays adaptable.
 The team constantly takes direct feedback from the target user and adjusts.

 As digital-first companies like Uber and Airbnb disrupt long-standing industries, more companies recognize the value of a product mindset.

 "For traditional enterprises, moving to product-minded development is a matter of survival," said Mark Orttung, CEO of Nexient, an Agile software services company.
 Project management involves a top-down, command-and-control approach that can put enterprises at a disadvantage.
 Many larger companies will get crushed if they don't adapt to the innovative approaches taken by smaller disrupters, he said.

 A product mindset shifts the focus to customer and value, rather than proxy metrics and activities, Kersten said.
 Product management and delivery is really DevOps -- in particular, the three ways of DevOps established by Gene Kim: